 2. Tufted Duck

 The tufted duck, also known as the tufted pochard, is a small diving duck native to northern Eurasia.
-It is estimated that there are close to one million birds of this species living in the wild.
+It is estimated that close to one million birds of this species live in the wild.

 The scientific name of the tufted duck is derived from two sources: Ancient Greek and Latin.
-The word aithuia was an unidentified seabird mentioned by authors such as Hesychius and Aristotle.
-The Latin word fuligo translates to “soot” and gula translates to “throat”.
+Lithuania was an unidentified seabird mentioned by authors such as Hesychius and Aristotle.
+The Latin logo translates to “soot,” and gula translates to “throat.”

-This is in reference to the tufted duck’s distinctive black-and-white markings around its throat.
-This species of duck is easily recognizable due to its unique coloration and its signature tufted crown..
+This is about the tufted duck’s distinctive black-and-white markings around its throat.
+This duck species is easily recognizable due to its unique coloration and signature tufted crown.

 Kingdom | Animalia |